roblanf/minion_qc/README.md

 ![combined_q_histogram](example_output/combinedQC/combined_q_histogram.png)

 #### combined_yield_summary.png
 The total yield (y axis) for any given minimum read length (x axis), from all data combined.
+As above, the maximum read length in the plot is the one that includes 99% of the total yield.
 ![combined_yield_summary](example_output/combinedQC/combined_yield_summary.png)

 #### length_distributions.png